Tennessee Paralegal Career and Salary Guide

-Our career guide helps those interested in legal careers learn how to become a paralegal in Tennessee with information on Tennessee paralegal salary, job outlook, and career resources.
-Find the answers to your questions about how to become a paralegal in Tennessee with the directory below.
+Our career guide helps those interested in legal careers learn how to become a paralegal in Tennessee with information on paralegal salaries, job outlook, and career resources in the state.
+You will also find more about paralegal education and certification as well as professional associations and resources in the state.
+While Tennessee does not regulate the profession, most legal assistants and paralegals in the state get a degree in paralegal studies, commonly an associate degree or a certificate.
+Find the answers to your questions about how to become a paralegal in Tennessee using the directory below.

 - Paralegal Certification

 - Paralegal Resources